thelegendev/Nub-Bot/README.md

     1. Sign in to [Discord Developer Portal](https://discord.com/developers/applications).

-    2. Create a bot:
+    2. Create a bot :
         1. Enter the left side `Applications`.
         2. Click `New Application` in the upper right corner and enter the name of the bot.
 After confirmation, enter the new page.
         3. Click on the left side `Bot`.
-        4. Click on the right side `Add Bot`.
-        6. Enable all intents under `Privileged Gateway Intents`.
+        4. Enable all intents listed under `Privileged Gateway Intents` and click `Save Changes`.
-        7. Click `Save Changes`.
-        8. The token can be viewed by selecting `View Token` on the top or there will be a `Reset Token` button if it has already been applied.
+        5. View and copy the token by clicking the `Reset Token` button.

-    3. Set up OAuth2
+    3. Set up OAuth2 :
         1. Click on `OAuth2` in the left column.
         2. Click on `URL Generator` in the left column.
-        3. In the right column, select bot under `SCOPES` and select `Administrator` under `BOT PERMISSIONS` at the bottom right.
+        3. In the right column, select `bot` and `applications.commands` under `SCOPES`.
+        4. Scroll down and select `Administrator` under `BOT PERMISSIONS`.
-        4. Copy the URL at the bottom and paste it into your browser.
+        5. Copy the URL at the bottom and paste it into your browser.
-        5. Choose the server you want to add the bot to.
-        6. Click `Continue` > `Authorize`.
+        6. Choose the server you want to add the bot to and click `Continue` > `Authorize`.

 - **Obtain MongoDB Connection String**